-All pages are written in markdown for easy editing, and Jekyll uses Liquid for the data-driven pages.
+All pages are written in markdown (google it) for easy editing, and Jekyll uses Liquid for the data-driven pages.
 The publicaion list, news items, and group members are stored as

 .yml data sheets (plain text) in the